curl/curl/docs/PARALLEL-TRANSFERS.md

 Connections are shared fine between different easy handles, but the "authentication contexts" are not.
-So for example doing HTTP Digest auth with one handle for a particular transfer and then continue on with another handle that reuses the same connection, the second handle can't send the necessary Authorization header at once since the context is only kept in the original easy handle.
+So for example doing HTTP Digest auth with one handle for a particular transfer and then continue on with another handle that reuses the same connection, the second handle cannot send the necessary Authorization header at once since the context is only kept in the original easy handle.